 On establishment the company’s main objective was to procure sufficient electrical power to the general public and industries in a favourable manor.
 The company has had an important role to play in procuring, distributing and selling electric power.

 With the onset of new energy laws in 2003 and privatization and monopoly regulations it was decided to establish a subsidiary, Orkusalan.
 Orkusalan’s principal function is to generate and sell electric energy on RARIK’s behalf.
-Orkusalan, 99.8% of which is owned by RARIK ohf, was founded in the beginning of 2007.
+Orkusalan, which is owned by RARIK ohf, was founded in the beginning of 2007.
 It manages 5 power plants, the Rjúkanda power plant, the Skeiðfoss power plant, the Grímsárs power plant, the Lagarfoss power plant and the Smyrlabjarga power plant.
-The total capacity of these power plants is 36 MW, the Lagarfoss power plant being the largest.
-The company’s shares in power plants are worth 7 billion ISK.
+The total capacity of these power plants is 37 MW, the Lagarfoss power plant being the largest.

 With changes in electric power laws RARIK quit selling electricity.
 Landsnet hf was established on January 1st 2005, it’s primary role being transmission of electricity in the country.
 A majority of RARIK’s main line system was sold to Landsnet hf.
 RARIK now owns a 22% share in the company.

 Today the company’s main objective is distribution of electric power and has gradually been working on building distribution networks in rural areas, 90% of which belong to RARIK.
 RARIK’s distribution network reaches to Western, Northern, Eastern and South Iceland.
 It also reaches 43 urban areas all over the country.
-The length of the high voltage distribution network is about 8.700 km.
-Originally all high voltage distribution was via overhead power lines, but now 57% of the system is underground cables.
-RARIK’s shares in utilities are worth about 17 billion ISK.
+The length of the high voltage distribution network is just over 9.000 km.
+Originally all high voltage distribution was via overhead power lines, but at the end of 2018, 62% of the system is underground cables.

 RARIK also owns and runs five heating plants, geothermal power plants in Búðardalur, Blönduós and Siglufjörður and district heating systems in Seyðisfjörður and Höfn in Hornafjörður.